Website icon Xpert.Digital

 Survey: Do you have a profile on Xing or LinkedIn?

-Survey about a profile account on Xing or LinkedIn in the DACH region – Image: Xpert.Digital
+Survey on profile accounts at Xing or LinkedIn in the DACH region – Image: Xpert.Digital

-Survey on a profile account on Xing or LinkedIn in the DACH region 2019
+Survey on profile accounts at Xing or LinkedIn in the DACH region 2019

-Survey in Germany, Austria and Switzerland.
+Survey conducted in Germany, Austria, and Switzerland.
 Number of respondents: 670.

-Selected countries by the number of registered LinkedIn members in September 2021
+Selected countries ranked by the number of registered LinkedIn members in September 2021

 Number of registered LinkedIn members by country – Image: Xpert.Digital

-In September 2021, most LinkedIn members were counted in the USA.
-The number of registered members there was 180 million.
-India and China followed far behind with 82 and 55 million registered members, respectively.
-The number of LinkedIn members in the DACH region was put at 17 million.
+In September 2021, the US had the most LinkedIn members, with 180 million registered users.
+India and China followed at a considerable distance with 82 million and 55 million registered members, respectively.
+The number of LinkedIn members in the DACH region (Germany, Austria, and Switzerland) was estimated at 17 million.

 Information about LinkedIn

-LinkedIn is a social network for maintaining professional contacts, which was founded in 2003 and has been part of Microsoft since December 2016.
-Users have the choice between a free basic account and a paid premium account, which offers extended functions.
+LinkedIn is a professional networking platform founded in 2003 and owned by Microsoft since December 2016.
+Users can choose between a free basic account and a paid premium account, which offers extended features.

 Xing